 - Portfolio diversification, with fine wine funds allocating capital to Screaming Eagle for long-term appreciation and low correlation with financial markets

-With every vintage released in micro-quantities and demand outpacing supply year after year, Screaming Eagle is a textbook example of a wine-driven asset class with built-in scarcity and global recognition.
+With every vintage released in micro-quantities and demand outpacing supply year after year, Screaming Eagle is a textbook example of a wine-driven asset with built-in scarcity and global recognition.

 Araujo Eisele Vineyard Cabernet Sauvignon